libsusa/susa/README.md

 Later in early 2009, Susa was used for a bandwidth efficient coding scheme design and simulation, namely, [Faster Than Nyquist (FTN)](http://www.eit.lth.se/fileadmin/eit/courses/eit085f/AndersonFasterThanNyquistSignaling.pdf).
-It required preferment equalizers to decode up to some twenty taps (compared to the fading channels with few taps).
+It required performant equalizers to decode up to some twenty taps (compared to the fading channels with few taps).
 The simulation of such systems took a long time between an hour to a few days.
-This library could simulate a FTN system with thirteen taps using a modified BCJR algorithm (a sub-optimal variant that could outperform the original algorithm) in about an hour whereas a similar script in a commercial computing software took at least twelve hours.
+This library could simulate an FTN system with thirteen taps using a modified BCJR algorithm (a sub-optimal variant that could outperform the original algorithm) in about an hour whereas a similar script in a commercial computing software took at least twelve hours.